-Acronis is the most user friendly and offers the most amount of features for backing up your data.
+Acronis is the most user-friendly and offers the most amount of features for backing up your data.
 Not only do you have the option of backing up to an external drive, but it also provides a “Cloud” service too.
-Which is convenient if your looking for an all-in-one solution.
+Which is convenient if you’re looking for an all-in-one solution.

-Acronis gives you the option to backup individual folders, files or your entire drive.
-Plus, for 2017 they introduced mobile backup to PC, Facebook backup, and remote backup management.
+Acronis gives you the option to backup to individual folders, files, or your entire drive.
+Plus, for 2017, they introduced mobile backup to PC, Facebook backup, and remote backup management.

 Dropbox is a simple, user-friendly cloud storage service.
 It allows you to access your files from nearly anywhere.
 Install on virtually any computer or mobile device.
 Plus, dozens of other apps support integration with Dropbox too.

-This is a great service to have while working on your “working” files.
+This is an excellent service to have while working on your “working” files.
 Any files stored in Dropbox are also auto stored on your computer too.

-Personally, I use Dropbox mainly for file sharing with colleagues, clients and for my virtual assistants.
-For archival purposes, I use Amazon Cloud ( although, it may change in the near future).
+Personally, I use Dropbox mainly for file sharing with colleagues, clients, and virtual assistants.
+For archival purposes, I use Backblaze.

-In order to make it workable, I use it in conjunction with another (free) service called Odrive.
-The Odrive app allows auto syncing of your files and much more.
+To make it workable, I use it in conjunction with another (free) service called Odrive.
+The Odrive app allows auto-syncing of your files and much more.
 They have both a free and paid service for more features.